World bible console

 The problem

-By chapter three, your world contradicts itself.
+By chapter three, your world starts contradicting itself.

 Lore goes out of sync